Introduction

-In a market where competition for talent is fierce, your hiring approach must be refined, not because it’s a nice to have, but because it’s a necessity.
-If you’re having trouble finding and keeping the right talent, here are a few concrete steps you can take to change your employee selection process.
+In a market where talent competition is fierce, your hiring strategy must be honed, not because it’s good to have, but because it’s essential.
+If you’re having difficulties discovering and retaining top talent, here are some detailed steps you can take to improve your employee selection process.

 What is the Employee Selection Process?